 New plans to expand the library were first drawn in the 1930s, but were put on hold during the Second World War.
 Finally, in 1959, the credit for the expansion was voted, and the project awarded to another Basel architect, Otto Heinrich Senn.
 His plans called for the near totaling of La Roche’s barely 70 year old building.
 Even though it was partly justified by the inherent lack of flexibility of the iron stack model used in the previous building, critics bemoaned this radical plan, in particular the replacement of the once distinctive cupola building by an austere functionalist facade and the loss of the baroque reading rooms.
 One of the original book stack wings was however spared, and still serves to this day.
 The intimate newspaper reading room in the old wing also preserves some of the atmosphere of the 19th century library.
 Construction of the new library was done in three stages between 1959 and 1968.

-If Senn removed an visually distinctive feature by tearing down La Roche’s cupola, he more than adequately made up for it through another striking architectural feat.
-The sculptural concrete ceiling of the hexagonal main reading room leaves no visitor indifferent, and is still cited today as one of the best examples of functionalism in Switzerland.
-The room has been carefully renovated in 1998-2004 by Mathis Müller, with a particular attention to the original wood, glass, aluminium and concrete materials.
+If Senn removed an visually distinctive feature by tearing down La Roche’s cupola, he more than adequately made up for it through another striking architectural feat in collaboration with Heinz Hossdorf.
+Together with the likes of Eero Saarinen and Heinz Isler, Hossdorf was a pioneer in the use of thin concrete shells in the 1950s and 60s.
+The sculptural concrete ceiling of the hexagonal main reading room he designed for the Basel university library leaves no visitor indifferent.
+The shell was completed in 1964 and in 1968 the new library reopened.
+The reading room has been carefully renovated in 1998-2004 by Mathis Müller, with a particular attention to the original wood, glass, aluminium and concrete materials.

 References

-- Heusler, Andreas (1896).
-Geschichte der Öffentlichen Bibliothek der Universität Basel.
-Festschrift zur Einweihung der Bibliothek in Basel am 6.
+- Heusler, A. (1896).
+Geschichte der öffentlichen Bibliothek der Universität Basel.
+In Festschrift zur Einweihung der Bibliothek in Basel am 6.
 November 1896.